Todd Blodgett

 Todd Blodgett (born September 10, 1960) is an American conservative pro-Donald Trump Republican writer, campaign strategist and sales/marketing consultant who served on President Ronald Reagan's White House Staff (1985–87) and worked for the Republican National Committee and the FBI.

-His work as a full-time, paid FBI confidential Informant has been noted in articles and the Op-Ed pages of The New York Times, The Washington Post, FOX News, NBC News, USA Today, The Forward, The HuffPost, NorthIowaToday.com, CBS News, The Globe-Gazette and other newspapers owned by Lee Enterprises, Inc., Democracy NOW, RealClearPolitics, the National Legal & Policy Center, News.Com.AU (a Sydney, Australia website), The Times of Israel, The Cape Cod Times, Bleeding Heartland, The Daily KOS, Metro US, O.C.
-Weekly, KXAN-TV [Austin, TX], The Des Moines Register, The Southern Poverty Law Center, newswire and numerous other periodicals and websites.
+His work as a full-time, paid FBI confidential Informant has been noted in articles and the Op-Ed pages of The New York Times, The Washington Post, FOX News, NBC News, USA Today, The Forward, The HuffPost, NorthIowaToday.com, CBS News, The Globe-Gazette and other newspapers owned by Lee Enterprises, Inc., Democracy Now!, RealClearPolitics, the National Legal & Policy Center, News.Com.AU (a Sydney, Australia website), The Times of Israel, The Cape Cod Times, Bleeding Heartland, The Daily KOS, Metro US, O.C.
+Weekly, KXAN-TV, The Des Moines Register, The Southern Poverty Law Center, newswire and numerous other periodicals and websites.

 Early life and education

 Blodgett was born in Iowa City, Iowa, and grew up in Mason City, a northern Iowa community in Cerro Gordo county.
 His father, Dr. Gary B. Blodgett, was a prominent orthodontist and businessman who was highly active in Republican politics and local civics who later served in the Iowa Legislature (1992–2001) as the deputy majority leader.

-Blodgett attended Mason City schools until 1975 when he began high school at Shattuck-St. Mary’s in Faribault, Minnesota.
+Blodgett attended Mason City schools until 1975 when he began high school at Shattuck-Saint Mary’s in Faribault, Minnesota.
 In 1972, Blodgett met and become friends with J. Neil ‘Moon’ Reagan, whose brother was California governor and future president Ronald Reagan.

-While he was a student at Shattuck-St. Mary’s, J. Neil Reagan arranged for Blodgett to meet his famous sibling in June 1976, while Reagan sought the GOP presidential nomination.
+While he was a student at Shattuck-Saint Mary’s, J. Neil Reagan arranged for Blodgett to meet his famous sibling in June 1976, while Reagan sought the GOP presidential nomination.
 Following his 1977 expulsion from Shattuck, Blodgett returned to his hometown and graduated from Mason City high school in 1979.
 From 1979-83, he studied in Des Moines, Iowa at Drake University, where he was a member of the Sigma Alpha Epsilon fraternity.